All articles

 Style Catalog

-A style is a reusable design template — material, weight, dimensions, default cost, photos, settings — separate from the actual physical item that lives in inventory.
+A style is a reusable design — description, category, setting, side stones, photos — separate from the physical items that live in inventory.
 Once a style exists, you can stamp out new inventory items, purchase orders, or vendor invoices from it instead of re-typing the same fields.

 New in JewelTrak.
 The legacy app didn’t have a separate Style Catalog — every inventory record was its own snowflake.
 Styles save real time on items you make or buy repeatedly.